-Here are some recommended grass mowing tips we'd like to share with everyone.
+Here are some recommended grass mowing and watering tips we'd like to share with everyone.

 First two cuts of the year can be 2-3 inches (for cleaning purposes) then raise blades to 3.5 inches for the summer.